azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The Live Chat window shows a chat going on between two users.](media/image109.png 'Live Chat window')

 9. You can join with as many sessions as you want (The Hotel Lobby is basically a public chat room).

+    >**Note**: If you don't see your messages showing up in the Live Chat window, double check your Azure Event Hub activity.
+Open the Metrics screen.
+Make sure incoming and outgoing messages are being processed.
+Validate the WebChat web.config values match your Azure service configurations exactly.

 ## Exercise 5: Add intelligence